CBIIT/NCI-DOE-Collab-Pilot1-Learning-Curve/src/README.md

 ### Description of the Learning Curve Algorithm
-A dataset is split into training (T), validation (V), and test (E).
-The model is trained on subsets of the training set (T).
-In order to support early stopping, the training is terminated if the generalization performance on the validation set V has not improved over a predefined number of training iterations.
-Upon training completion, the model predicts the response for each cell-drug pair in the test set E. Note that models use the same validation and test sets (V and E) irrespective of the training set size.
-The aggregated performance scores are then plotted as a function of the training set size.
+A dataset is split into training, validation, and test.
+A model is trained on subsets of the training set, in order by size of the subset, from smallest to largest.
+In contrast, the model uses the same validation and test sets irrespective of the training set size.
+In order to support early stopping, the training is terminated if the generalization performance on the validation set has not improved over a predefined number of training iterations.
+Upon training completion, the model makes predictions based on the data.
+(The provided models predict the response for each cell-drug pair in the test set.)
+The aggregated performance scores describe how accurate the model’s predictions are.
+These scores are then plotted as a function of the training set size.

 ### Expected Outcomes